ttirtawi/gettingstartedworkshop/docs/index.md

 We will use several channels to communicate with all participants:

 1. Email
-	- Official channel to update all participants
+	- Official channel to update all participants.
-	- Participant registered using work email address
+	- Participant registered using work email address.

-2. Slack
+    - Participant will send Lab Result via email to the event organizer.

-	- Event organizer will invite you to the Slack channel (will invite using your registered work email).
+2. Telegram channel
-	- We will Slack for
+	- You can join to the Telegram channel [Getting Started AWS Workshop]( https://t.me/joinchat/eswPWmqbObQ4N2Fl).
-        1. Interactive chat to discuss contents & labs
+    - Please introduce yourself according to the registration detail.
-        2. Use Submit the Lab Result
+	- We will Telegram channel to discuss contents & labs

 3. Go To Webinar
 	- Class room will be delivered using GTW.
 	- Attendance participation will be measured by GTW.